Sir William Wallace Hotel

-The Sir William Wallace Hotel was an historic pub in the suburb of Birchgrove on the Balmain Peninsula in the inner west region of Sydney, in the state of New South Wales, Australia.
+The Sir William Wallace Hotel is a heritage-listed pub building in the suburb of Birchgrove on the Balmain Peninsula in the inner west of Sydney, New South Wales, Australia.
+The pub itself closed for restoration and redevelopment in 2019 and remains closed as of May 2026.

 The pub is one of a number of buildings which formed an integral part of the shipbuilding and industrial history of the local area.

 History

 Sir William Wallace Hotel, c.
 1930.

-The pub is named after Sir William Wallace, a 13th century knight and Scottish patriot, although the reasons for choosing the name are not known.
-The close proximity to Mort's Dock and later Balmain Colliery ensured early patronage.
+The pub is named after Sir William Wallace, a 13th century knight and Scottish patriot.
+The close proximity to Mort's Dock and later Balmain Colliery ensured patronage right from its early days.
 The pub is now frequented by locals to whom it is affectionately known as the "Willie Wallace" or "Willie Wallie".